gaurav-kispotta/browser-os/README.md

 Edit the configuration files in the `config/` directory to customize:

-- Installed packages
+- Installed packages (e.g., Mozilla Browser)
 - System settings
-- Kiosk browser application
-- Autologin and autostart behavior
+- Autologin and fullscreen browser behavior

 ## License

 MIT